Judge strikes down parts of Florida election law; cites race

 The law tightened rules on mailed ballots, drop boxes and other popular election methods — changes that made it more difficult for Black voters who, overall, have more socioeconomic disadvantages than white voters, U.S. District Judge Mark Walker wrote in his ruling.

-“For the past 20 years, the majority in the Florida Legislature has attacked the voting rights of its Black constituents,” Walker added.
+“For the past 20 years, the majority in the Florida Legislature has attacked the voting rights of its Black constituents,” Walker wrote.
+Given that history, he said, some future election law changes should be subject to court approval.

 Florida's Republican-led legislature joined several others around the country in passing election reforms after Republican former President Donald Trump made unfounded claims that the 2020 election was stolen from him.
 Democrats have called such reforms a partisan attempt to keep some voters from the ballot box.

+Democratic state Rep. Ramon Alexander said he and others argued before the bill passed that it would disproportionally affect voters of color, and he is glad Walker agreed.

+“Florida has a long history of discrimination at the ballot box, and (the bill) was just another roadblock put in front of Black people trying to cast a legal vote,” said Alexander, who is Black.

+Republican Gov. Ron DeSantis, who made the election bill a priority, said the state will appeal Walker’s decision and win.

+“In front of certain district judges, we know we will lose no matter what because they are not going to follow the law,” DeSantis said at a news conference in West Palm Beach.
+He did not say specifically why he believes the ruling is incorrect.

+Upon appeal, the case would go to the 11th U.S. Circuit Court of Appeals in Atlanta, Georgia, which is seen as being more conservative.

+Republican Sen. Dennis Baxley, who sponsored the bill, didn’t immediately return a voicemail message seeking comment.

 Much of the debate focused on vote-by-mail ballots and how they are collected and returned.
-The new law also limited when people could use a drop box to submit their ballot.

-The office of Republican Gov. Ron DeSantis, which made the election bill a priority, did not immediately respond to a request for comment.

-DeSantis has said previously that while he expects aspects of his legislative agenda to be struck down by the federal court in Tallahassee, he is confident they will be upheld on appeal.
-The case would go to 11th U.S. Circuit Court of Appeals in Atlanta, Georgia, which is seen as being very conservative.
+Walker overturned a provision of the law limiting when people could use a drop box to submit their ballot, along with a section prohibiting anyone from engaging with people waiting to vote.
+Walker said the latter provision “discourages groups who give food, water, and other forms of encouragement to voters waiting in long lines from continuing to do so.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.